s-peiran/tp/docs/DeveloperGuide.md

 * Background: The current way of displaying user feedback is as follows: `New contact added: John Daaoe; Phone: 98765432; Email: johnd@example.com`
 * Issue: This is a little hard to read for the user.
 * Enhancement: We plan to display the output in multiple lines when necessary instead of using separators like `;`

+### Standardise command format for indexes
+* Background: The CRUD commands for contacts and meetings do not use the id prefix `id/` while the notes commands do.
+This is because our app was built incrementally.
+* Issue: Might confuse new users, as it is hard to get used to.
+* Enhancement: We plan to get rid of the id prefix, as well as the note id prefix for consistency.